How to write thank you letters for a donation

 Make sure you speak to a qualified accountant for any specific advice related to your organization.

-In kind donation letters are a popular fundraising tool used to reach prospective donors and ask for donations.
+Some companies have existing in-kind donation applications on their websites, but not all do.
+For those that may not have established request processes, in kind donation letters are a popular fundraising tool used to reach prospective donors and ask for donations.
 They can be especially effective when you have a specific campaign, fundraising event or new program launching that requires specific items.

 The content of the letter should make the reader want to donate.
 Think about what stories or statistics you can include that really highlight the great work you do, then clearly explain what you are accepting, how the in-kind donations will be used for, and how many people it will help.
 Finish with a clear call to action and information on how to donate.